Preservation, Growth, or Project: How to Know Which Engagement You Need

 What is the difference between Preservation and Growth?

-Preservation is defensive — keeping an established, healthy operation legible and findable as the search landscape shifts.
-Growth is offensive — materially expanding inquiries, bookings, and revenue from digital channels.
+Preservation is defensive — it is the work that keeps an established, healthy operation legible and findable as the search landscape shifts.
+Growth is offensive — it is the work that materially expands inquiries, bookings, and revenue from digital channels.
 Most operations need Preservation before they are ready for Growth.

 Can I switch shapes mid-engagement?

 Yes.
-We review engagement shape at each quarterly strategy reset and will tell you plainly if the shape needs to change.
-The most common transition is from Preservation to Growth — the foundational work is done, the site is solid, and the operator is ready to push.
+We review engagement shape at each quarterly strategy reset, and we will tell you plainly if the shape needs to change.
+The most common transition is from Preservation to Growth — the foundational work has been done, the site is in good shape, and the operator is ready to push.

 How long is a typical retainer engagement?

-Retainer engagements are typically structured in 12-month blocks, with a renewal decision at the 12-month mark.
-Twelve months is the minimum window to see meaningful compounding results.
-We do not do month-to-month retainers because month-to-month is not enough time to do compounding work.
+Retainer engagements — Preservation and Growth — are typically structured in twelve-month blocks, with a renewal decision at the twelve-month mark.
+Most of the work that matters in digital marketing — topical authority, AI-search legibility, review accumulation — compounds over time.
+Twelve months is the minimum window to see meaningful results.

 How do I know if my operation's product is ready for a Growth engagement?

-Three indicators: repeat-guest rate above 40%, consistent positive reviews with substantive detail, and open calendar capacity you would genuinely like to fill.
+Three indicators: your repeat-guest rate is above 40%, you have consistent positive reviews with substantive detail, and you have open calendar capacity you would genuinely like to fill.
 If those three things are true, the ceiling is likely marketing, and Growth is appropriate.

 Comments